WangWilly/xSync/doc/FEATURES_REFACTORING_SUMMARY.md

-# TMD Features.go Refactoring Summary
+# xSync Features.go Refactoring Summary

 ## Overview
 This document outlines the comprehensive refactoring performed on the `internal/downloading/features.go` file.
 The refactoring focused on organizing structs, constants, variables, and functions into logical categories with clear separators between different functional blocks.